 Entranced by the beaming moon above the lonely outstation in the Flinders Ranges, a young girl steps out of her window … and disappears.
 The local police bring Aboriginal tracker Albert to help find her, but the father insists ‘no blackfella is to set foot on my land’.
 Albert and the girl’s mother watch helplessly as her every trace is stamped to dust by the white men conducting the search, with tragic consequences.
 The characters express themselves through song and the music adds an extra dimension to a classic tale of ‘little girl lost’.

-Over 230 students from more than 20 schools participated in this fourth NFSA Connects event, organised in collaboration with the Victorian Association for the Teaching of English (VATE) as the film is in the ‘Imaginative Landscape’ strand of Victoria’s English curriculum.
+In 2011, over 230 students from more than 20 schools participated in this fourth NFSA Connects event, organised in collaboration with the Victorian Association for the Teaching of English (VATE) as the film is in the ‘Imaginative Landscape’ strand of Victoria’s English curriculum.
 Film director Rachel Perkins and singer-songwriter Paul Kelly, two of our country’s most respected story-tellers, discussed their 2001 film, One Night the Moon with high school students during a web conference on 29 March.
 Paul was not only one of the lead actors but was also integral to the musical score.

 With Paul Kelly in the VATE offices in Melbourne and Rachel Perkins in her Sydney office, the technology connected them both to students in regional Victoria and, for the first time, a school from another state (LeFevre High School in South Australia).

 One Night the Moon is a musical drama set in 1930s outback Australia, based on the true story of Riley, an indigenous tracker from Dubbo and inspired by the documentary Black Tracker, made by Riley’s grandson Michael Riley in 1997.